k1ut3h/k1ut3h/README.md

-learning rust from da memes
+have learnt programming languages.
+Now learning to program